GPT-5.2 ProBatch 2

 The deeper pattern: he breaks the false dichotomy

 That’s not just wit.
-It’s a structural correction: he refuses to let the hypothesis space collapse into a two-horse race prematurely.
+It’s a structural correction: he refuses to let the space collapse into a two-horse race prematurely.

 So he lives in a productive tension: